Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 The 2 key tables that contains the taxi trips data are the 2017_taxi_trips.csv and 2018_taxi_trips.csv.
 Both contains same number columns and column names.

-Below is a table that describes all the fields in all the tables in this dataset.
+Below is a table that displays the data_dictionary which explians the column headers in the taxi trips data 2017 and 2018, and also displays and explains the taxi_zones and the 454_calender columns for a better understanding of this dataset:

 | Table                    | Field                    | Description                            |
 |:------------------------ |:------------------------ |:-------------------------------------- |